Independently researched content by us. Free financial advice for you. To do that, we may get compensation when you

 Fortunately, there are reputable sites that do let you see your credit score for free.
 For more details, see our guide to the best free credit report sites.
 Also note that you will not be seeing your actual FICO score, which is what most lenders see and use, and typically will only see a score based on information from one credit bureau, not all three.

-- Credit Karma is partnered with TransUnion.
+- Credit Sesame is partnered with TransUnion.
 It has a good variety of credit tools and educational information as well as fewer ads than its competitors.
 You will see your VantageScore based on TransUnion data.

 - Credit Sesame is now also partnered with TransUnion.
 Their free service actually provides identity theft insurance, but paid products are pushed more, too.

 - Quizzle is partnered with Equifax.
 It provides a full credit report every six months.
 You will see your VantageScore based on Equifax data.

 Banks or credit-card issuers

 A number of banks and credit-card companies are starting to provide credit scores for customers on monthly statements or online.
-Some lucky cardholders, including Chase Slate, Barclaycard, and Discover it customers, will have access to their FICO scores.
+Some lucky cardholders, including Chase Slate, Barclays, and Discover it customers, will have access to their FICO scores.
 Some others will be stuck with less useful non-FICO credit scores.
 Keep in mind that in most cases, you won’t have access to your actual credit report, too.

 A Good Credit Score Is More than a Number